mozilla-l10n/documentation/appstores/new_release_android.md

 ## Create the new .lang files for Beta and Release
 For all changes you need to create branches and then open pull requests.

-In this case you’re creating a branch **beta48** in the `appstores` repositories, and editing in Atom the reference en-US file.
+In this case you’re creating a branch **beta48** in the `appstores` repository, and editing in Atom the reference en-US file.

 ```
 $ cd ~/mozilla/repositories/appstores/